AndreTeixeira1998/overleafwiki/Quick-Start-Guide.md

-** Make sure you have read this guide before running ShareLaTeX offically **
+**Make sure you have read this guide before running ShareLaTeX officially**

 ShareLaTeX is installed run via [Docker](https://www.docker.com/), the following command will pull down the latest version and get it up and running for you: